neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 --dataset_name or --task_name: The dataset or task to load for training.
 ```

-Supported tasks include `masked_language_modeling`, `text_classification`, `token_classification`, and `question_answering`.
+Currently supported tasks include:
+- `masked_language_modeling`
+- `text_classification`
+- `token_classification`
+- `question_answering`

 ## SparseML Python API

 Alternatively, SparseML offers a custom `Trainer` class that inherits from `transformers`'s [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).

-Beyond the native `transformers` functionality, the SparseML `Trainer` also accepts a `recipe` and `distill_teacher` as arguments
+Beyond the native `transformers` functionality, the SparseML `Trainer` also accepts a
-and handles updating the training process with to apply sparsification algorithms or sparse transfer learning to the model.
+`recipe` and `distill_teacher` as arguments and handles updating the training process
+with to apply sparsification algorithms or sparse transfer learning to the model.
+As such, you can apply sparsification algorithms from within the `transformers` framework, leveraging the friendly utilities such as `AutoConfigs`, `AutoTokenizers`, `AutoModels`, and `datasets` as well as the Hugging Face Hub.

 Check out the tutorials for examples using the `Trainer` class directly.